lesterfx/holiday-shows/holidaypixels/readme.md

     sudo apt install libsdl2-2.0-0
     sudo apt-get install git curl libsdl2-mixer-2.0-0 libsdl2-image-2.0-0 libsdl2-2.0-0

-if PIL continues giving errors, the following worked for me:
+if PIL gives errors, the following worked for me:

     sudo apt-get install libopenjp2-7
     sudo apt-get install libtiff5

 # hardware

-The main code is built to run on one or more Raspberry Pi computers, with the primary handling scheduling, dispatch, and audio.
+The main code runs on a Raspberry Pi computer, handling scheduling, dispatch, audio, and up to one pixel strip.
 Additional devices can be used:

 - Additional Raspberry Pi computers to control additional pixel strips, beyond the one that may be attached to the primary.
-Should run with `--remote` flag.
+Run with `--remote` flag.
 - Arduinos to switch relays, running the `UDPRelayControl` sketch.
 - [future] Arduino to control short pixel strips or predefined animations
 - [future] Arduino to display a countdown